yrac34/yrac34/README.md

 - 👋 Hi, I’m @yrac34
 - 👀 I’m interested in iOS development.
-- I'm experienced in SwiftUI + Xcode and looking to grow more in these skills.
+- I'm experienced in SwiftUI + Xcode
 <!-- - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... -->